Not sure what language to use to refer to the LGBTQ+ community, or how to define a key term?

 Heterosexual/straight

-Refers to a man who has a romantic and/or sexual orientation towards women or to a woman who has a romantic and/or sexual orientation towards men.
+Refers to a man who is attracted to women or to a woman who is attracted to men.

 Homosexual

-This might be considered a more medical term used to describe someone who has a romantic and/or sexual orientation towards someone of the same gender.
+A term to describe someone who is attracted to someone of the same sex or gender.
 The term ‘gay’ is now more generally used.

 Homophobia